This almond flour cranberry cake is gluten-free and low carb. It’s very tasty, moist and fluffy, and healthy enough to serve for breakfast!

 Is this a healthy recipe?

-BUT it is still a cake – a sweet treat.
+Having said that, it is still a cake – a sweet treat.
 So it obviously shouldn’t displace more nutritious and unsweet foods in your diet, such as meat, fish and seafood, and vegetables.

 How to store leftovers